JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 _In ***February 1982*** the editorial mentioned that book translations were making steady progress (French, Finnish and Spanish). $7,000 had been provided for translations in general and $3,000 for the Spanish version._

-_We were pleased to report in ***March 1982*** that _The URANTLA Book_ had joined the best-seller list!
+_We were pleased to report in ***March 1982*** that_ The URANTIA Book _had joined the best-seller list!
 The seventh printing of some 23,000 copies was completed in August 1981.
 This brought the total number of copies in print (in English) to 135,000.
 The seventh printing went on sale in November 1981 when stocks of the sixth printing were sold out._

 _Sales to the end of 1981 had exceeded 112,000 in total.
 And with the increasing demand for the book, sales for that year were expected to be 10% up on the preceding year._

-_Increasing sales over a period of 26 years make _The URANTLA Book_ a confirmed best-seller._
+_Increasing sales over a period of 26 years make_ The URANTIA Book _a confirmed best-seller._

-***October 1982*** _was the issue where we reported that the URANTLA Foundation was pleased to announce that the French translation of _The URANTLA Book_ was again available.
-It was now titled “Le Livre d'URANTLA”.
+***October 1982*** _was the issue where we reported that the URANTIA Foundation was pleased to announce that the French translation of_ The URANTIA Book _was again available.
+It was now titled “Le Livre d'URANTIA”.
 The Foundation also advised on new guidelines for quoting from the book._

 _A historic achievement was reported in our ***February 1986*** issue:_